Connecting Tokens to Character Sheets

 PC tokens will always carry over changes to new maps.
 Minion tokens will never carry over changes; each new token is unique.

 TL;DR: Remember that when you set the token, it is saved EXACTLY as it is.
-So, be sure to have all the properties just the way you want them before you invoke step #9!
+So, be sure to have all the properties just the way you want them before you complete step #9!